-Getting involved in independent laboratory research is a great opportunity.
-Doing a directed study provides unparalleled hands-on research experience and can help you maintain a strong GPA.
-In addition, the networking associated with undergraduate research may help you to get letters of recommendation.
+Getting involved in independent/directed study provides unparalleled hands-on research experience and can help you maintain a strong GPA.
+The networking and transferable skills associated with undergraduate research may help you to get letters of recommendation for Graduate School, Medical School and Industry.
+We recommend that students get into a lab as soon as they can in the undergraduate career.

-• Think about joining one of the classes offered by WISCIENCE:
+Another great option is to think about joining one of these 1 credit seminars offered by WISCIENCE:

 INTEGSCI 150 – Exploring Research in Science